 As well as brainless comedy, there’s also plenty of brainless morality on display.
 Okay, the morality of the original is questionable, with Bill Murray’s Peter Venkman coming across as a bit of a sex pest, but this is just mean-spirited in the extreme.
-The ‘Big Bads’ from the first two films were mythical demigods, creatures that thought themselves above ordinary humans but who were defeated by heroic underdogs.
+The ‘Big Bads’ from the first two films were mythical demigods; creatures that thought themselves above ordinary humans but who were defeated by heroic underdogs.
 In this film, the underdog’s the bad guy.
 A recluse, an outsider, a loner, driven to take revenge on society because he doesn’t fit in (judging by their disrespectful comments against fandom, perhaps he’s intended to represent the kind of person the filmmakers think will dislike their awful movie).
 I was waiting for an acceptable payoff for this, hoping the Ghostbusters, characterised in some ways as outsiders themselves, would help or embrace their familiar.
-But no, instead they offered a cruel joke about his assumed virginity and then blasted the poor bastard to hell.
-The final line of the film is “that’s not terrible, not terrible at all”.
+But no, instead they offered a cruel joke about his assumed virginity, then blasted the poor bastard to Hell.
+The final line of the film is “It’s not terrible at all”.
 Sorry, but it is, it really is.